-The MiG-31 is in service with the air forces of Russia and Kazakhstan.
-It is the world's first serial production aircraft equipped with airborne phased array radar.
-The aircraft is armed with a 30mm GSh-6-23M built-in gun, R-33E long-range missiles, R-40TD1 (AA-6 'Acrid') medium-range missiles and R-60MK short-range air-to-air missiles.
+The MiG-31 is in service with the Russian and Kazakh air forces.
+It is the world’s first serial production aircraft equipped with airborne phased array radar.
+The aircraft is armed with a 30mm GSh-6-23M built-in gun, R-33E long-range missiles, R-40TD1 (AA-6 ‘Acrid’) medium-range missiles and R-60MK short-range air-to-air missiles.

-The MiG-31E has an unrefueled range of 3,000km and offers a maximum range of 5,400km with one aerial refuelling.
-Two D-30F6 engines, each with a take-off thrust of 15,500kgf, enable it to fly a maximum air speed of 3,000km/h at high altitude.
+The MiG-31E has an unrefuelled range of 3,000km and offers a maximum range of 5,400km with one aerial refuelling.
+Two D-30F6 engines, each with a take-off thrust of 15,500kgf, enable it to fly a maximum airspeed of 3,000km/h at high altitudes.

 MiG-25 Foxbat – Mach 2.83